W-David-Porter/acim/src/text/5-healing-and-wholeness/v-the-egos-use-of-guilt/index.md

 ⁶The ego believes that by punishing itself [the-ego’s-self] it [the ego] will mitigate the punishment of God.
 ⁷Yet even in this [punishing itself] it [the ego] is arrogant.
 ⁸It [the ego] attributes to God a punishing intent, and then takes this [a punishing] intent as its [the-ego’s] own prerogative.
-⁹It [the ego] tries to usurp all the functions of God as it [the ego] perceives them [the functions of God], because it [the ego] recognises that only total allegiance can be trusted.
+⁹It [the ego] tries to usurp all the functions of God as it [the ego] perceives them [the functions of God], because it [the ego] recognizes that only total allegiance can be trusted.
 :::

 ::: details Substituted